svjack/ComfyUI-LatentSyncWrapper/README.md

 ### Checkpoint Directory Structure

-After manual model downloads, your checkpoint directory structure should look like this:
+After downloading models (using either option), your checkpoint directory structure should look like this:

 ```
 ./checkpoints/